iashraful/dev.to-client/README.md

 ## [dev.to](https://dev.to) client [Demo](https://dev-to-client.netlify.com)
 > A dev.to API based client application for blogging

-## How to run on local machine?
+## How to run on the local machine?
 * Fork this repository
 * Clone it from your fork
 * Open `user-config.json` file and update according to your blog configuration. i.e:
 * * "dev__to_username" is you dev.to handle/username/login name.
 * * "twitter_username" is your twitter username
-* * "disqus_shortname" is disqus shorname or discuss comments url prefix.
+* * "disqus_shortname" is Disqus surname or discuss comments URL prefix.

 * Run `$ npm install`
 * Run `$ npm run serve`